HSL Logistik: History

 HSL Logistik was founded in 2003 as a private company offering trained staff to rail operators.
 In 2004 the company received a license to operate freight and passenger trains from the German Federal Railway Authority.

 In 2010 Haiko Boettcher took over management of the company, having become a shareholder in 2007.
 Also in 2010 the company was awarded a license to operate trains in the Netherlands, and acquired and merged with Hamburg-based rail operator Rent a Train GmbH.
 In 2011 Haiko Boettcher became the 100% shareholder of the company.

 Operations and services

 HSL Logistik provides shunting services at terminals and ports in Bremen, Hamburg, Rostock and Seelze (Hanover), transportation by train, including path ordering, spot hire and one-off locomotive hire.

 HSL also operates traffic in neighboring European countries, namely the Netherlands, Austria, Poland and the Czech Republic.
 HSL Logistik GmbH is represented by independent subsidiaries in each of these countries.

-Starting early 2017, HSL operated cargo services in Belgium through its Polish subsidiary HSL Polska.
+Starting early 2017, HSL operated cargo services in Belgium through its Polish subsidiary HSL Polska, but eventually a Belgian subsidiary was set up for these services.